 Public Money for Private Equity: Pandemic Relief Went to Companies Backed by Private Equity Titans

-After a months-long investigation in partnership with Americans for Financial Reform Education Fund and Public Citizen, Anti-Corruption Data Collective has found that hundreds of companies owned or backed by some of the most well financed private equity firms in the US secured an estimated 5.3 billion in public funds under the Coronavirus Aid, Relief, and Economic Security Act (CARES Act).
+Hundreds of companies owned or backed by some of the most well-financed private equity firms in the US secured an estimated $5.3 billion in public funds under the Coronavirus Aid, Relief, and Economic Security Act (CARES Act).

 David Szakonyi, co-founder of ACDC, said: “The near total opacity of the private equity industry means we rely on media reports and civil society monitoring to assess how much public money private equity-backed companies received from the CARES Act.
 This same opacity makes the industry a major risk for money laundering and an area of pressing concern for anti-corruption campaigners and, reportedly, for law enforcement.”